 A business license is one of the most important things you need to get when starting an eCommerce business.
 It will allow you to operate legally and provide protection from lawsuits.
 It will also allow the government to track and tax your business, and let you seek financial relief in times of trouble.

-Once you have the requisite licenses and permits, get to work on your B2B marketing or DTC marketing plan.
+Once you have the requisite licenses and permits, get to work on your B2B marketing (see what is B2B marketing) or DTC marketing plan.
 If you start positioning yourself and work on finding prospects early enough, you can see substantial growth in your first year.

 Now that you know all about business licensing, pick up some eCommerce books or read an eCommerce blog or two to help you understand other aspects of running an eCommerce business.
 The more information you have upfront, the more likely you are to be successful.